ThunderFly-aerospace/TFI2CEXT01/README.md

 ## Where to get it?

-ThunderFly RPM counter is commercially available from [ThunderFly s.r.o.](https://www.thunderfly.cz/), write an email to info@thunderfly.cz
+ThunderFly TFI2CEXT01A counter is commercially available from [ThunderFly s.r.o.](https://www.thunderfly.cz/), write an email to info@thunderfly.cz.
+Or shop it on [Tindie.com](https://www.tindie.com/products/thunderfly/tfi2cext01-pixawk-i2c-bus-extender/)

 ## Parameters